 Don’t forget to set the file permissions back to the original ones, or simply, make them 755, for a better security.

 Make sure you have enough disk space

-This seems a rare situation, but in many cases, the theme error messages come from the limited disk space that you have on your server.
+This seems a rare situation, but in many cases, the theme error messages come from the limited disk space that you have in your server.
 That happens, especially if you’re using a shared hosting.

-Make sure that your backups are not saved on the same server, you will lose the space and you will risk your saved backups.
+Make sure that your backups are not saved in the same server, you will lose the space and you will risk your saved backups.
 Instead, use a cloud backup service such as Dropbox or any other one.
 Then, verify that you have the space to upload the new theme.

 Upload your theme manually

-If none of the above methods works, then, forget verifying codes, that will take more time and hope you can find the solution.
+If none of the above method works, then, forget verifying codes, that will take more time and hope you can find the solution.
 Instead, you can upload the theme manually and install it, that will guarantee the installation in the majority of case.

 I recommend using the cPanel method, it’s fast and will help better than the normal FTP way with Filezilla or other software.
 You can watch the short video below, it will show you how to install a WordPress theme, by uploading it to the themes folder first, extracting it there.
 Then, you need to come back to the WordPress admin area, to activate the theme from there.